 '''

 The gravity has its maximum value at the boundary of inner and

 outer core, and decreases approximately linearly to zero towards

 the center of the core.

 The Rayleigh number used in the model is given by the magnitude

 of the gravity at the inner core/outer core boundary.

 subsection Gravity model

 set Model name = radial linear

-set Magnitude at bottom = 0.0

-set Magnitude at bottom = 0.0

-set Magnitude at surface = 2 # <-- Ra

-end

 '''

 Figure 59: Stability diagram for convection in a sphere with phase change at its outer boundary.
-The stability curves for the first unstable mode (l=1) and the translation are obtained from [23].
+The stability curves for the first unstable mode (l=1) and the translation are obtained from [28].
 Each dot (no convection) and triangle (blue: translation, yellow: plume convection) is one model run done with ASPECT.
 The highest the Ra and P are, the more refinement is required (see text).